History and Role of The Concord Alumni Association

 Organizations of Concord alumni within any geographic region sharing any common interest may become an Alumni Chapter upon official recognition by the Executive Council.
 Such recognition may be awarded or continued, as the Executive Council deems necessary or desirable to further the goals and objectives of the Association.
 Chapters shall be given recognition upon application to the Executive Council through the Executive Director, and such application shall be granted upon satisfaction of the requirements for recognition as established be the Executive Council upon recommendation of the Executive Director.

-- Pine Trees (Southern West Virginia and Southwestern Virginia Counties) firstname.lastname@example.org
+- Pine Trees Chapter (southern West Virginia and south west Virginia counties) firstname.lastname@example.org

 Let us know which chapter(s) you are interested in joining.Include your name, address, phone, and e-mail address and area of interest.
 We are also seeking volunteers to assist in starting new organizations.
 Forward your information to the Concord University Alumni Office: email@example.com or call 304-384-5348.